 Center for Services Marketing and Management.
 The Center for Services Marketing and Management (SMM Center) is a leading university-based hub devoted to the study of services marketing and management since 1985.
 The SMM Center addresses how any company can improve internal service processes and use service and customer satisfaction as a competitive advantage.
-The center is crossindustry in nature, encouraging firms to share the best ideas and practices for adaptation across industries.
-Though grounded in marketing, the center's work is also cross-functional, integrating concepts and techniques from marketing, operations, human resources, and management.
+The center encourages firms to share the best ideas and practices for adaptation across industries.
+Though grounded in marketing, the center's work is cross-functional, integrating concepts and techniques from marketing, operations, human resources, and management.

-The center's areas of expertise include customer retention and loyalty; service quality; service delivery; professional services such as healthcare, accounting and consulting services: customer satisfaction; services strategy; service culture; and service recovery.
+The center's areas of expertise include customer retention and loyalty; service quality; service delivery; professional services such as healthcare, accounting, and consulting; customer satisfaction; services strategy; service culture; and service recovery.
 A leader in the business and academic communities, the SMM Center's work advances the knowledge base in the field and provides applicable frameworks, concepts, and tools.

-The center offers its partner firms top flight executive education in services through the annual "Activating Your Firm's Service Culture" symposium, the annual "Services Marketing and Management" institute program, the annual "Information Technology Services Marketing" course, and provides customized executive education programs and research projects which are tailored to and conducted for charter member firms.
+The center offers its partner firms topflight executive education in services through the annual "Activating Your Firm's Service Culture" symposium, the annual "Services Marketing and Management" institute program, and the annual "Information Technology Services Marketing" course and provides customized executive education programs and research projects tailored to and conducted for charter member firms.

-The center also actively supports the College of Business' M.B.A. program that offers a certification in Services Marketing and Management.
+The center also actively supports the College of Business M.B.A. program that offers a certification in Services Marketing and Management.
 The services track infuses strong company-based experience and encourages summer internships.

-For more information, contact the director, Center for Services Marketing and Management, BAC 440, 480/ 965-6201.
+For more information, visit the SMM center in BAC 440, or call 480/965-6201.

 Center for the Study of Finance.
-The Center for the Study of Finance (CSF), established in 1986, serves the national financial, policy-making, and academic communities through research, publications, conferences, and educational programs.
+The Center for the Study of Finance, established in 1986, serves the national financial, policy-making, and academic communities through research, publications, conferences, and educational programs.
 The focus of such activities is on the changing nature of the domestic and international financial system with such specific areas as the interaction between financial markets, deposit insurance reform, the deregulation of financial institutions, the financing of mergers and acquisitions, and the effect of government policy on financial markets receiving recent attention.